OuranosSkia/graphql-workshop/README.md

   })
   ```

-Once all of these steps are done, you can run `yarn start` and navigate to http://localhost:8080/graphql to open up playground and see your example schema!
+Once all of these steps are done, you can run `yarn start` in the root directory and navigate to http://localhost:8080/graphql to open up playground and see your example schema!

 ## Phase 2 - Implementing your schemas and resolvers
 The next step in this process is to build schemas which match the data structure of your REST endpoints and then set up resolvers to retrieve that data.
 As it works out, both our REST endpoints have the same data structure.
 For the purpose of this workshop though, we are going to define different types for them.